Tell Cronote

 Can I set up ADHD medication reminders?

 Yes.
-A medication reminder can carry Done, Later, and Skip today buttons so your tap leaves a record of whether you took the dose.
+A medication Syncro can include Done, Later, and Skip buttons so your tap leaves a record of whether you took the dose, plus a Snap step where you photograph the empty pill cup as proof.
 Cronote is a reminder app, not a medical tool, and does not provide medical advice.

 Is Cronote free?